zmatus/flashcards/README.md

 To create a new deck, create a new markdown file in the `_decks` directory.
 For example, `new-deck.md`.

-At the top of each markdown file, always include this:
+At the top of each markdown file, always include the title of your deck:

 ```
 ---
-layout: deck
 title: New Deck
 ---
 ```

-This makes sure that the text inside the file will be used to create flashcards.
-For each term, use this format:
+For each flashcard, follow this format:

 ```
 1a.
-Term
+Front term
 1b.
-Explanation.
+Back explanation.

 2a.
 Term
 2b.
-Longer explation.
+Longer explanation.
 With additional details.
 ```

 To add code to a card, add triple backticks before the code block: